-In order for choreography to be sold on the platform, the choreographer will need to obtain rights for any music used.
-For those who purchase and perform choreography set to music, they must agree to be responsible for obtaining rights to use the music in performance.
+In order for choreography to be sold on the platform, the choreographer will need to obtain rights for any music used in their danced video of the choreography.
+For those who purchase and perform choreography set to music, they must agree to be responsible for obtaining rights to use the music in performance (this is not the choreographer's responsibility).
 Legally, this has always been the protocol to adhere to.

 In the future, we would like to add the ability to directly purchase music rights through the platform.
 However, in order to ensure that the quality of our platform, services and choreography offered, at the outset we will concentrate energies on the principal value offering and unfortunately will not be able to include music rights purchasing services.

 How does pricing work?

 Choreographers decide what price they would like to charge for each licence type..
 Choreographers can also choose to add One Year Exclusive Licence options, in addition to the regular licence types (see the next paragraph for an explanation of what an Exclusive Licence is).
 Although we can suggest a reasonable baseline prices based on our market study, the ideal price will vary depending on the type of choreography (solo, duo, trio, group), and the notoriety of the choreographer.

 Will buyers be upset if other people buy the same choreography as them?